The 3-Fund Portfolio in Different Account Types

 Tax diversification!

-Tax diversification helps you to Use Your Tax Planning Window to Control Your Income during retirement, which controls the amount of taxes you pay over your lifetime.
+Tax diversification helps you use your tax planning window to control your income during retirement, which controls the amount of taxes you pay over your lifetime.

-As different types of investments are taxed differently, and account types vary in their tax treatment, it pays to pay attention.
+Attention is needed as different types of investments are taxed differently and account types vary in their tax treatment.

 Tax treatment of account types